iPad POS vs Traditional POS: Which Is Better for Restaurants in 2025?

 They also come with a lower price tag.
 Hardware costs are competitive and Lavu offers hardware at no costs, making them a more affordable choice compared to traditional setups.
 The user-friendly design and minimal hardware simplify operations and speed up training for new staff.
 Features like real-time inventory tracking and sales reporting allow managers to make quick, informed decisions.
 However, these systems depend on internet connectivity, which can be a hurdle in areas with unreliable networks, potentially causing disruptions during outages.

-Weaknesses of Traditional POS Systems
+Weaknesses of Traditional POS Systems Compared to iPad POS

 Traditional POS systems often fall short in meeting the demands of modern restaurants.
 Their bulky design takes up valuable counter space and requires regular maintenance, increasing overall costs.
 Startup expenses are steep, with hardware alone costing $5,000 to $7,000, not to mention ongoing maintenance fees.